karicodes/100daysofcode/log.md

 **Today's Progress**: Today I worked on my travel site again.

 **Thoughts:** I spent my time today changing a class based component (navbar imported from semantic ui) into a functional based component.
 This meant getting to revisit the state hook and revise what I learned previously on this.

+### Day 31: May 27, 2020

+**Today's Progress**: Today I worked on my travel site again.

+**Thoughts:** I worked some more with useState as I was going to set the view to be each page.
+I decided to use react-router-dom instead and learned abou this and began implementing it.
+I will fully implement this tomorrow.